 Can I be a member of a sport club and play intramural sports?

 Yes, however restrictions are in place.
 Reference the Intramural Sports Participants Manual for more information.

 What is the Sport Clubs Organization (SCO)?

 The Sport Clubs Organization is the governing body for all sport clubs.
 Each club must send a representative to all Sport Club Organization (SCO) Meetings

 The Sport Clubs Council (SCC) is the executive board of the Sport Clubs Organization (SCO).
 Three students from various clubs are elected to the Sport Club Council (SCC), and two are appointed by the Assistant Director.
 The SCC sanctions clubs for violations of SCO policies, advises on policy changes, and approves supplemental funding.

-For non-emergencies, all sport club members are encouraged to see the Campus Recreation Athletic Trainer in Room 101 of Burdick Hall for triage, basic care and referrals.
-Call 410-704-3304 or email sportsclubmedical AT_TOWSON in advance to make an appointment.
+For non-emergencies, all Sport Club members are encouraged to see the Campus Recreation Athletic Trainer in Room 139 of Burdick Hall for triage, basic care and referrals.
+Make an appointment online at the Athletic Training Scheduling Page.
 Club members may be referred to physicians, physical therapists, and other specialists as needed who are on campus during the work week.

 Before evaluation or treatment by a Campus Recreation Athletic Trainer, athletes will be required to create an ATS portal account and complete a medical history packet that includes past medical history, family history, and any orthopedic injuries.

 All injuries MUST be reported to the Campus Recreation Athletic Trainer.